 He is the author of five books including the bestselling Buck: A Memoir, which was praised by Maya Angelou as “A story of surviving and thriving with passion, compassion, wit, and style.”
 His latest book, Nephew: A Memoir in 4-Part Harmony, is forthcoming (Amistad/HarperCollins, May 21, 2024).

-Asante studied at the University of London, earned a BA from Lafayette College, and an MFA from the UCLA School of Film and Television.
+Asante studied at SOAS University of London, earned a B.A. from Lafayette College, and an M.F.A. from the UCLA School of Theater, Film, and Television.

 He is the founder of Wonderful Sound Studios, a creative studio whose work has reached over 250 million viewers.
 Asante co-wrote the 2021 NBA Finals broadcast opens on ABC directed by Academy Award-winning director Spike Lee.
 In 2023, he wrote the official Monday Night Football anthem, “In the Air Tonight,” performed by Grammy-winning artist Chris Stapleton, Julie Blackman Santana, and Snoop Dogg.

 Asante has lectured at Harvard, Yale, Stanford, as well as hundreds of other universities.
 He has toured in over 50 countries and was awarded the Key to the City of Dallas, Texas.
 He is featured in A Changing America, a permanent video exhibit at the Smithsonian National Museum of African American History and Culture.